CMDred/TimeLib/README.md

   - If **Hourly** is selected, daylight savings time will be checked for every hour.
 This comes at a very small performance cost.
 The correct time will be displayed **2 ingame ticks** after the hour changes.
 ### Get the real life date & time
 The values for Year, Month, Day, Week Day, Hour, Minute, Second & the Unix Timestamp are all stored inside the player **'#TimeLib'**, with each value having its own scoreboard objective:
-- TimeLib.Year, TimeLib.Month, TimeLib.Day, TimeLib.WeekDay, TimeLib.Hour, TimeLib.Minute, TimeLib.Second & TimeLib.UnixTime
+- TimeLib.Year, TimeLib.Month, TimeLib.Day, TimeLib.WeekDay, TimeLib.Hour, TimeLib.Minute, TimeLib.Second & TimeLib.UnixTime\

+Additionally, string versions of the Day, WeekDay and Month are stored in the **timelib:date** storage.

+### Events
+Every time the date changes (or TimeLib updates the time), the function tag **#timelib:time_updated** is executed.

 ### Convert any Unix Timestamp into a date & time
 **Note:** Any output is automatically adjusted for the timezone specified in the first two settings.
 - Set the scoreboard **TimeLib** of the player **'#TimeLib.Input'** as the input.